SFSteffensen/Master-CV/example/Resume/English-Resume.typ

   dates: dates-helper(start-date: "Jun 2023", end-date: "Aug 2023"),
   url: "https://www.techcompany.com",
   highlights: (
-    "Developed full-stack web applications using React and Node.js, serving over 1,000 daily users.", "Collaborated with senior developers to implement new features and optimize database queries.", "Participated in code reviews and contributed to team documentation and best practices.", ),
+    [Developed full-stack web applications using React and Node.js, serving over 1,000 daily users.], [Collaborated with senior developers to implement new features and optimize database queries.], [Participated in code reviews and contributed to team documentation and best practices.], ),
 )